X-Elie-X/TDD-project/README.md

 # TDD-project

->In this project you will implement a class with some methods, but you will do it by doing test-driven development (TDD).
-Remember that the idea is to write tests first and then the code.
-This will be verified in your commits history, so it is important to use the proper sequence.
+>In this project we implemented a class solver with some methods, by doing test-driven development (TDD).

 ## Built With